Learn About Federal Direct Loans

 What are the Types of Graduate Federal Direct Loans?

-The Federal Direct Loan program has several different types of loans available.
-These are loans issued directly by the U.S. government, not a private lender.
+The Federal direct loan program has several different types of loans available for undergraduate borrowers.
+These are loans issued directly by the U.S. government not a private lender.
 Click the links below to learn more about each loan type:

-Note: PLUS Loans are available only to a graduate borrower who has already borrowed the annual maximum of the direct unsubsidized loan.
+- Federal Direct Graduate PLUS Loan NOTE: this type of loan is only available to a graduate borrower who has already borrowed the annual maximum of the direct unsubsidzed loan.

 Are there Loan Fees?